Robert Mugabe: death of a liberation 'colossus' who crushed his foes as Zimbabwe unraveled

 But others said his legacy was overshadowed by the harm he did to his people.

-“We of course express our condolences to those who mourn, but know that for many he was a barrier to a better future,” said a spokeswoman for Boris Johnson, prime minister of Britain, Zimbabwe’s former colonial power.
+“We of course express our condolences to those who mourn, but know that for many he was a barrier to a better future,” said a spokeswoman for Boris Johnson, prime minister of former colonial power Britain.
 “Under his rule the people of Zimbabwe suffered greatly as he impoverished their country and sanctioned the use of violence against them.”

 On the streets, the response was mostly more generous.

-Mugabe was feted as a champion of racial reconciliation when he first came to power in a nation throwing off white colonial rule.
+Mugabe was feted as a champion of racial reconciliation when he first came to power in 1980 in one of the last African states to throw off white colonial rule.

 By the time he was toppled, he was viewed by many at home and abroad as a power-obsessed autocrat who unleashed death squads, rigged elections and ruined the economy to keep control.

-When he was ousted by his own armed forces in November 2017, there were wild celebrations across the country of 13 million.

-For Mugabe, it was an “unconstitutional and humiliating” betrayal by his party and people.
+When he was toppled, there were wild celebrations across the country of 13 million.
+For Mugabe, it was an “unconstitutional and humiliating” betrayal.
 Confined to his sprawling “Blue Roof” Harare mansion, he stayed bitter to the end.

-Mugabe took power in 1980 after seven years of a liberation bush war, with a reputation as “the thinking man’s guerrilla”.
+Mugabe took power after seven years of a liberation war, with a reputation as “the thinking man’s guerrilla”.
 He held seven degrees, three earned behind bars as a political prisoner of then-Rhodesia’s white minority rulers.
 Later, he would boast of another qualification: “a degree in violence”.

 Just three years after independence, he sent the army’s North Korean-trained Fifth Brigade into the homeland of the Ndebele people to crush loyalists of his rival, Joshua Nkomo.

-Over the next two years, human rights groups estimate as many as 20,000 people died.
-The purge came to be known in the Shona language as Gukurahundi: “the early rain that washes away the chaff”.
+Human rights groups estimate as many as 20,000 people died in a two year purge that came to be known in the Shona language as Gukurahundi: “the early rain that washes away the chaff”.
 The opposition called it genocide.

-Victims were executed, forced to dig their own graves or thrown down wells.
-Rape, torture, mass beatings and wholesale destruction of villages were commonplace, according to “Breaking the Silence”, a 1997 report by the Catholic Commission for Justice and Peace.
+Villages were destroyed wholesale, according to “Breaking the Silence”, a 1997 report by the Catholic Commission for Justice and Peace.
+Victims were raped, tortured and executed, some forced to dig their own graves or thrown down wells.

-Though those killings never raised the international outcry of his later seizure of white-owned farms, they were his rule’s darkest days.
 Many years later, he acknowledged the episode was “very bad” and blamed it on renegade soldiers.
 Researchers say the evidence shows he knew what was happening all along.

-In fiery speeches throughout his rule he painted his actions as a just response to a racist colonial legacy that concentrated wealth in white hands.
-When his followers seized white-owned farms, output cratered and southern Africa’s breadbasket could barely feed itself.
-He blamed a conspiracy by a hostile West.
+In fiery speeches throughout his rule he painted his actions as a just response to a racist colonial legacy, with his most important priority the redistribution of land held by whites.

+When he failed to change the constitution to allow seizure without compensation, his followers stormed farms.
+His enemies called it a lawless grab for power and wealth.
+Output cratered and southern Africa’s breadbasket could barely feed itself.

+GDP fell by 40% and inflation reached 500 billion percent; he blamed a Western conspiracy.

-As the economy imploded and his health withered, he trusted fewer people.
-Foes suspected a plan to pass control to his young wife, who they called “Gucci Grace” for her lavish lifestyle.
+As his health declined, his foes suspected a plan to pass control to a much younger wife they called “Gucci Grace” for her lavish lifestyle.

 “It’s the end of a very painful and sad chapter in the history of a young nation, in which a dictator, as he became old, surrendered his court to a gang of thieves around his wife,” Chris Mutsvangwa, leader of Zimbabwe’s influential liberation war veterans, told Reuters after Mugabe’s removal.